With Brexit deal down, UK lawmakers have 2 more choices

-An anti-Brexit, left, and pro-Brexit supporter debate outside the House of Parliament in London, Tuesday, March 12, 2019.
-Prime Minister Theresa May's mission to secure Britain's orderly exit from the European Union appeared headed for defeat Tuesday, as lawmakers ignored her entreaties to support her divorce deal and end the political chaos and economic uncertainty that Brexit has unleashed.(AP Photo/Tim Ireland)
+A pro-Brexit leave the European Union supporter takes part in a protest outside the House of Parliament in London, Wednesday, March 13, 2019.
+European Union officials on Wednesday criticized the U.K. Parliament for rejecting a Brexit deal for a second time as the bloc prepared for a chaotic, cliff-edge departure.
+(AP Photo/Kirsty Wigglesworth)

-Now that British lawmakers overwhelmingly rejected Prime Minister Theresa May's Brexit divorce deal for a second time, the country's planned March 29 departure from the bloc is an open question.
+British lawmakers have resoundingly rejected Prime Minister Theresa May's Brexit divorce deal for a second time, leaving the country's planned March 29 departure from the bloc in chaos and doubt.

 Continue Reading Below

-Lawmakers now have two starkly different choices: no deal or delay.
+With fears rising in both the U.K. and the EU of a chaotic British departure, British lawmakers now face two starkly different choices: no deal or delay.

 A look at what might happen in the days ahead: